caffeinewriter/Emoji-Ipsum/README.md

 ###`emojiWord()`

 Generates a word out of emoji HTML entities, and returns it.
-The word will contain a random number of emojis between `wordMin` and `wordMax`.
+The word will contain a random number of emoji between `wordMin` and `wordMax`.

 ###`ipsumWord()`